cerebris/jsonapi-resources-site/src/v0.10/guide/upgrade_guide.md

 The `find_records` method has been removed and the functionality has been moved to other methods.
 It's recommended that you use the `apply` callable on filters and sorts, and the `apply_join` callable on relationships.

+#### `records`

+While the `records` method has not been changed some of the overrides that were needed for custom app logic may need to be reconsidered.
+One area in particular is joining or including to_many relationships.
+If this can't be avoided it is recommended that a `distinct` call be added to the relation.

+The new configuration option `warn_on_performance_issues` is designed to catch this state.

 #### `records_for`